 Culinary Journey to Venice and the Veneto, Italy

 The cuisine in the Veneto varies from area to area with incredible local ingredients at our fingertips, this is the perfect place to inspire anyone who loves food.
 Our week will include several hands-on cooking classes in the kitchen of our gorgeous estate, one of my favorites.
-With a focus on the specialties of the region, we'll make dishes such as Risotto with Amarone, Shellfish Salad with Salsa Verde, Tiramisu, and Almond and Polenta "Cookies" called sbrisolona.
+With a focus on the specialties of the region, we'll make dishes such as Risotto with Amarone, Shellfish Salad with Salsa Verde, Tiramisu, and almond and polenta cookies called "Sbrisolona".

 We'll stay at the Serego Alghieri, the unparalleled family-estate-turned-resort owned by my friend Count Serego Alighieri (who is a direct descendant of Dante).
 As we travel up the long tree-lined drive that leads up to the villa, our senses will instantly come alive.
-T With some of the oldest grapevines in Italy, the estate is completely surrounded by gorgeous vineyards, rosemary and lemon verbena bushes, stone sculptures, cherry, lemon and olive trees.
-Since this tour is in the midst of Fall harvest, we'll see a loft of drying grapes intended for the famous Amarone wine.
+With some of the oldest grapevines in Italy, the estate is completely surrounded by gorgeous vineyards, rosemary and lemon verbena bushes, stone sculptures, cherry, lemon and olive trees.
+Since this tour is in the midst of autumn harvest time, we'll see a loft of drying grapes intended for the famous Amarone wine.
 La Foresteria is one of my most elegant locations and it's no wonder students return again and again to this location every time it's offered.